plus3it/watchmaker/docs/findings/el8.md

 # Findings Summary-Table

+A few scans performed against EL8 systems are version-dependent.
+Watchmaker is designed to ensure that a given EL8 host is running at the latest-available EL8 minor-release version.
+Some of the version-dependent scans are for versions (well) prior "the latest-available EL8 minor-release version".
+The person responding to scan-findings should make sure to notice if the findings-text includes mention of specific EL8 minor-release version or version-ranges and compare that to the EL8 minor-release of the scanned system.
+If the version/version-range is less than that of the scanned version, the scan result may be immediately flagged as "**INVALID FINDING**".
+Anything that cannot be immediate flagged in this way should be checked against the following table of known findings[^1].

 ```{eval-rst}
   .. _Prevent System Daemons From Using Kerberos For Authentication: #prevent-system-daemons-from-using-kerberos-for-authentication
   .. _Users Must Provide A Password For Privilege Escalation: #users-must-provide-a-password-for-privilege-escalation